syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/gallery/galleryIcon" %}
 {% endif %}

-#### Html Attributes
+#### Adding html attributes

-You can use the [htmlAttributes](../api/ribbon/ribbonGalleryItemModel/#htmlattributes) property to specify additional HTML attributes to be applied to the Ribbon Gallery item.
+You can use the [htmlAttributes](../api/ribbon/ribbonGalleryItemModel/#htmlattributes) property to add HTML attributes to the Ribbon gallery item.

 The following sample showcases how to add title attribute to the gallery item using `htmlAttributes` property.